Robert-Hughes/rjrssync/README.md

 rjrssync has two modes, as to whether it ignores the symlinks or syncs them as the links (see SymlinkMode enum).

-There can be multiple symlinks followed in a path being synced, e.g. <ROOT>/symlink1/folder2/symlink3/file
+There can be multiple symlinks followed in a path being synced, e.g. <ROOT>/symlink1/folder2/symlink3/file, but this would only be observed if rjrssync was unaware of symlinks (otherwise it would never walk into the first symlink).

 See https://crates.io/crates/symlink